AEADataEditor/aea-de-guidance/third-party-request.md

 Dear XXX,

-please prepare a reproducibility report (see below) for the following manuscript, code, and data:
+Could I ask you to conduct a reproducibility check of a manuscript for us?
+If yes, please prepare a reproducibility report (see below) for the following manuscript, code, and data:

 > Manuscript: Attached.